 Most construction accidents happen because the victim slipped, tripped, or fell from a height.
-If you have had a construction accident recently, you need to speak to a construction accident attorney in Long Beach.
+If you have had a construction accident recently, you need to speak to a construction accident attorney in California.
 He or she can assess your case and help pinpoint the reason for the mishap.
 You can also talk to an attorney about determining negligence for a claim.

-A construction accident attorney in Long Beach can assist you in determining who to sue after a construction accident injury by considering the negligence of the other party.
+A construction accident attorney in California can assist you in determining who to sue after a construction accident injury by considering the negligence of the other party.
 Therefore, a claim can be pursued if you can show another party did not use reasonable care to ensure an area was safe and, because of this oversight, he or she breached their duty in this respect.

 As a result, you suffered an injury directly related to this lack of care.
 The American Bar Association (ABA) further states that a defendant who is negligent does not set out to cause an injury.
 Instead, a lawsuit results from thoughtlessness or carelessness, or a failure to act as most reasonable people would behave in a similar situation.